mrtimber425/InSpectra/README.md

-# InSpectra Analytics Platform - Launcher Guide
+# InSpectra Data Processing Platform - Launcher Guide

-This document explains how to use the various launcher options for the InSpectra Analytics Platform.
+InSpectra is a flexible data processing platform that empowers users to upload and run their own AI models to perform analytics.
+This guide outlines how to launch the InSpectra platform across different environments.

+---

 ## 🚀 Quick Start

 ### Option 1: Cross-Platform Python Launcher (Recommended)

 ```bash
 python run_launcher.py
 ```